TedHusted/awake/awake.md/awake.md

 Oceanus and Phoebe press forward.
 Intake 7 looms ahead.
 It is a massive conduit.
 Inside the opaque tube, steam rises from the deep geothermal shafts.

 A cluster of Omnibots surround the column.
-They shift … merge … assemble into a larger construct.
+The Omnibots convulse, their bodies liquefy into streams of nanites.
+They flow toward the column, melding together in an unnatural, seamless fusion.
+Limbs elongate, armor thickens.
+Red sensor lights blinks — one pair, then two, then dozens — until a singular, monstrous construct looms before them.

+Raising her rifle, Phoebe’s grip tightens.

+Phoebe: OK that just happened.

+Taking half a step back, Oceanus hesitates and then rallies.

 Oceanus: Not on my watch.